Featured Comment:

 Here are my step-by-step instructions for how to make delicious and comforting Japanese Oyakodon at home.
 For ingredient quantities and simplified instructions, scroll down for the Printable Recipe Card below.

-Heat a large frying pan on medium and add a drizzle of cooking oil.
-Once hot, lay the chicken pieces in a single layer in the pan with the skin side down.
-Fry until crispy and golden.
+Heat up a large frying pan over medium heat and add a bit of cooking oil.
+When the oil shimmers but doesn’t smoke, put the chicken pieces in a single layer, skin-side down.
+Let them cook undisturbed for 2-3 minutes until golden brown and crispy.

 Egg yolks and egg whites have different coagulation temperatures (the temperature in which they firm up.)
 With that in mind, I add the egg white to the pan first, then whisk the yolk lightly and add it near the end.
 This also creates a better color on the top of the dish!